ctdio/mocha-puppeteer/README.md

           --version -v Show the version number of mocha-puppeteer [string]

+     --testPagePath -P Path to a custom Marko test page [string]

         --pattern -p * Pattern to run tests.
 Either a single file or glob pattern. [string]

          --reporter -r The mocha test reporter to use.
 (Defaults to "spec") [string]